pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/README.md

 ## Cloning the Project
+## Configure PingOne for Terraform access

+If not done so already, first configure your PingOne organization for Terraform access by following the instructions at the [PingOne Terraform provider Getting Started Guide](https://pingidentity.github.io/terraform-docs/getting-started/pingone/#configure-pingone-for-terraform-access).

 ### Variables
 After cloning the project, navigate to `/terraform` and create a `terraform.tfvars` file with the following: